Visiting Scholars

 Heise is the Managing Editor of Futures of Comparative Literature: The ACLA Report on the State of the Discipline (Routledge, 2016), and co-editor, with Jon Christensen and Michelle Niemann, of The Routledge Companion to the Environmental Humanities (2016).
 She is editor of the bookseries, Literatures, Cultures, and the Environment with Palgrave-Macmillan and co-editor of the series Literature and Contemporary Thought with Routledge.
 She is a 2011 Guggenheim Fellow and served as President of ASLE (Association for the Study of Literature and the Environment) in 2011.

-During her stay at UCSB, Prof. Heise will give a public lecture entitled "Beyond Realism: Narrative and Environmental Crisis" (Thursday, May 4, at 5:00 p.m, in the Wallis Annenberg Conference Room in the HSSB, Room 4315), and she will teach a seminar for graduate students entitled "Multispecies Justice and Narrative" (Friday, May 5, from 11:00 a.m. to 1:00 p.m. in the GCLR Conference Room, Phelps 6206-C).
-Professor Heise also hopes to interact with students and faculty.
+During her stay at UCSB, Prof. Heise delivered a public lecture entitled "Beyond Realism: Narrative and Environmental Crisis" (Thursday, May 4, at 5:00 p.m, in the Wallis Annenberg Conference Room in the HSSB, Room 4315), and she also hosted a seminar for graduate students entitled "Multispecies Justice and Narrative" (Friday, May 5, from 11:00 a.m. to 1:00 p.m. in the GCLR Conference Room, Phelps 6206-C) as part of her desire to interact with both students and faculty.

 Our 2021/22 Distinguished Visitor was Dr. Emily Apter (NYU).